-1. Wrong Sentencing Scheme Applied.
+1. The Wrong Sentencing Scheme Was Used.

-California has several sentencing schemes so, when reviewing a client's sentence, it is wise for appellate counsel to consider which sentencing scheme should apply versus which scheme was actually applied by the trial court.
-The various schemes include the basic Determinate Sentencing Law, indeterminate sentencing, and the Three Strikes law.
+As noted above, California has several sentencing schemes so, when reviewing a client's sentence, it is wise for appellate counsel to consider which sentencing scheme should apply versus which scheme was actually applied by the trial court.